made-iit/plg/hardware/print_and_assembly_instructions.md

     <em>In violet, supports are represented.</em>
 </p>

-Next, the pin must be inserted in the hole of the flexible hinge to make the cam path work (picture below).
+Next, a pin must be inserted in the hole of the flexible hinge to make the cam path work (picture below).
+For the current design, a pin of 2 mm in diameter fits the hole (with 0.2 mm of interference).
+The minimum height of the pin to make contact with the cam path is 6 mm.

 <p align="center">
   <img alt="pin" src="/media/push-latch_pin.PNG" width="750">